ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 The results suggest that the floret vectors were able to keep the correlation between subtokens intact despite its smaller size ($$700k$$ &#8594; $$200k$$).
-Perhaps training my own fastText vectors isn't worth it, but exploring floret is.
-In addition, this **efficiency gain has little to no performance penalty** as seen in Table 6.
+So perhaps training my own fastText vectors isn't worth it, but exploring floret is.
+In addition, this **efficiency gain has little to no performance penalty**, as seen in Table 6.
 So let's see what happens if I train floret with bucket sizes of 100k, 50k, and 25k: